 Because the velocity is purely longitudinal, its transform must also be proportional to the unit vector $\hat q_i \equiv q_i/q$ in momentum space.
 This implies that

 where $ v_L^{(n)}(q,t)$ is the longitudinal scalar amplitude.
-To obtain this amplitude explicitly, we can project \cref{eq:fourier_def} along $\hat q_i$ and use spherical coordinates with the $\hat q$--axis as polar axis.
-To further make the self--similar scaling explicit, change variables to $\xi = r^{(n)}/T^{(n)}$ and define the dimensionless wave number $z = q T^{(n)}$, therefore
+To obtain this amplitude explicitly, we can project \cref{eq:fourier_def} along $\hat q_i$ and use spherical coordinates with the $\hat q$-axis as polar axis.
+To further make the self-similar scaling explicit, change variables to $\xi = r^{(n)}/T^{(n)}$ and define the dimensionless wave number $z = q T^{(n)}$, therefore

 Now, with the auxiliary function defined in \cref{eq:ssm:f-l-kernels}, the integral \cref{eq:vL_integral} can be expressed compactly and restoring the vector structure we obtain